Grzywa1234/aviationinfo-v2.0-production/README.md

 ### General Info

 Purpose this app is to gather preflight informations for pilots and air traffic controllers and make my own and my colleagues life and work a little bit easier ;)
-It was created to practise React hooks and REST API.
+It was created to practise React hooks, REST API and Router.

 ### Live version